Authors, Instructors, and Directors

 Tim Schmitz, Director of Summer Programs

-Tim is Associate Professor of History at Wofford, but for twelve of the past
+Tim is Professor of History and Associate Provost for Administration at Wofford, but for twelve of the past

 sixteen years, he has spent his summers working for the Johns Hopkins

 University's Center for Talented Youth (CTY) summer academic program as a

 history instructor and as a site director.
 He has worked in Maryland,

 Pennsylvania, and New York for CTY.
 In 2008, CTY selected him to direct the

 inaugural year of the CTY International site in Spain, which was held at the

 Tim teaches European history at Wofford.
 His research interest is the